-Dr. Piderit published in 1859 an essay on Expression, which 1 have not seen, but in which, as he states, he forestabled Gratiolet in many of his views.
+Dr. Piderit published in 1859 an essay on Expression, which I have not seen, but in which, as he states, he forestalled Gratiolet in many of his views.
 In 1867 he published his 'Wissenschaftliches System der Mimik und Physiognomik.'
-It is hardly possible to give in a few sentences a fair notion of his views; prehnsp the two following sentences will tell as much as can be briefly told: "the muscular movements of expression " are in part related to imaginary objects, and in part " to imaginary sensorial impressions.
-In this propo-" sition lies the key to the comprehension of all " expressive muscular movements." (s.
+It is hardly possible to give in a few sentences a fair notion of his views; perhaps the two following sentences will tell as much as can be briefly told: "the muscular movements of expression are in part related to imaginary objects, and in part to imaginary sensorial impressions.
+In this proposition lies the key to the comprehension of all expressive muscular movements." (s.
 25.)
-Again, " Expressive movements manifest themselves chiefly " in the numerous and mobile muscles of the face. " partly because the nerves by which they are set into " motion originate in the most immediate vicinity of " the mind-organ, but partly also because these muscles " serve to support the organs of sense," (s.
+Again, "Expressive movements manifest themselves chiefly in the numerous and mobile muscles of the face, partly because the nerves by which they are set into motion originate in the most immediate vicinity of the mind-organ, but partly also because these muscles serve to support the organs of sense." (s.
 26.)
 If Dr. Piderit had studied Sir C. Bell's work, he would probably not have said (s.
 101) that violent laughter causes a frown from partaking of the nature of pain; or that with infants (s.
-103) the tears irritate the eyes, and thus excite the contraction of the surrounding muscles, Many good remarks are scattered throughout this volume, to which I shall hereafter refer.
+103) the tears irritate the eyes, and thus excite the contraction of the surrounding muscles.
+Many good remarks are scattered throughout this volume, to which I shall hereafter refer.

 Short discussions on Expression may be found in various works, which need not here be particularised.
 Mr. Bain, however, in two of his works has treated the subject at some length.
-He says, " 1 look upon the " expression so-called as part and parcel of the feel-" ing.
-I believe it to be a general law of the mind that, " along with the fact of inward feeling or conscious-" ness, there is a diffusive action or excitement over " the bodily members."
-In another place he adds, " A " very considerable number of the facts may be brought " under the following principle: annely, that states of " of pain with an abatement, of some, or all, of the
+He says, "I look upon the expression so-called as part and parcel of the feeling.
+I believe it to be a general law of the mind that, along with the fact of inward feeling or consciousness, there is a diffusive action or excitement over the bodily members."
+In another place he adds, "A very considerable number of the facts may be brought under the following principle: namely, that states of pleasure are connected with an increase, and states of pain with an abatement, of some, or all, of the vital functions."
+But the above law of the diffusive action of feelings seems too general to throw much light on special expressions.